 We sell medical devices that are subject to extensive regulation in the United States by the Food and Drug Administration, or FDA, for manufacturing, labeling, sale, promotion, distribution and shipping.
 Before a new medical device, or a new use of or claim for an existing product, can be marketed in the United States, it must first receive either 510(k) clearance, grant of a de novo classification or pre-marketing approval from the FDA, unless an exemption applies.
 We may be required to obtain a new 510(k) clearance or de novo classification or pre-market approval for significant post-market modifications to our products.
 Each of these processes can be expensive and lengthy.
 The FDA's process for obtaining 510(k) clearance usually takes from three to twelve months, but it can last longer.
-The process for obtaining de novo classification involves a level of scrutiny similar to the 510(k) clearance
+The process for obtaining de novo classification involves a level of scrutiny similar to the 510(k) clearance process.
+The process for obtaining pre-market approval is much more costly and uncertain and it generally takes from one to three years, or longer, from the time the application is filed with the FDA.

 Medical devices may be marketed only for the indications for which they are approved or cleared.
 We have obtained 510(k) clearance for the current clinical applications for which we market our products.
 However, our clearances can be revoked if safety or effectiveness problems develop.
 Further, we may not be able to obtain additional 510(k) clearances or premarket approvals for new products or for modifications to, or additional indications for, our existing products in a timely fashion, or at all.
-Delays in obtaining future clearances would adversely affect our ability to introduce new or enhanced products in a timely manner which in turn would harm our revenue and future profitability.
+Delays in obtaining future clearances would adversely affect our ability to introduce new or enhanced products in a timely manner, which in turn would harm our revenue and future profitability.
 We have made modifications to our devices in the past and may make additional modifications in the future that we believe do not or will not require additional clearances or approvals.
-If the FDA disagrees, and requires new clearances or approvals for the modifications, we may be required to recall and to stop marketing the modified devices.
+If the FDA disagrees, and requires new clearances or approvals for the modified devices.
 We also are subject to numerous post-marketing regulatory requirements, including quality system regulations, which relate to the manufacturing of our products, labeling regulations and medical device reporting regulations.
 Our failure or either contract manufacturer's failure to comply with applicable regulatory requirements could result in enforcement action by the FDA, which may include any of the following sanctions:

-- warning letters, fines, injunctions, consent decrees and civil penalties; - requiring repair, replacement, refunds, recall or seizure of our products; - imposing operating restrictions, suspension or shutdown of production; - refusing our requests for 510(k) clearance or pre-market approval of new products, new intended uses, or modifications to existing products; - withdrawing 510(k) clearance or pre-market approvals that have already been granted; and - criminal prosecution.
+• warning letters, fines, injunctions, consent decrees and civil penalties;

+- requiring repair, replacement, refunds, recall or seizure of our products; - imposing operating restrictions, suspension or shutdown of production; - refusing our requests for 510(k) clearance or pre-market approval of new products, new intended uses, or modifications to existing products; - withdrawing 510(k) clearance or pre-market approvals that have already been granted; and - criminal prosecution.